heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 ## JWT Provisioning {#jwt-provisioning}

 The workload is provisioned with a JWT from a trusted source.
-This can be the underlying platform where the workload runs, or a separate issuing system.
+This can be the underlying Workload Platform, or a separate issuing system.
 Regardless of the actual mechanism, JWT provisioning relies on a registration mechanism that establishes mutually-trusted, secure connections between the workload and the JWT provisioner.

 This provisioning mechanism illustrates a key difference from flows defined in [RFC6749] and [OIDC.Core], in that there are no client credentials involved in